devdotbo/bmn-evm-resolver/TEST_FLOW_FIXES.md

 ### Recently Fixed Issues
 - ✅ ABI encoding error when deploying destination escrow - Fixed by updating createDstEscrow to accept 2 parameters with safetyDeposit as msg.value
+- ✅ BigInt conversion error in timelocks - Fixed by implementing packTimelocks function to convert timelocks object to packed uint256

 ## Usage Instructions